skkdevcraft/gui-vnc-desktop/README.md

 A VNC server provides remote access to the container, so it is important to ensure that access is restricted.
 This feature helps secure the VNC connection in the following ways:

-- **On-Demand Service:** The VNC server is only started when you explicitly run the `start-vnc` script.
+- **On-Demand Service:** The VNC server is only started when you explicitly run the `start-vnc.sh` script.
 - **Password Protection:** The server is always protected by a password.
 - **Local Access:** By default, VS Code forwards ports to `localhost`, meaning the VNC server is only accessible from your local machine.
 - **Host Firewall:** For an additional layer of security, ensure that your host machine's firewall is enabled and properly configured.